Instructor / Studio Manager

 Lauren ‘Kamala’ Beissinger

 Kamala is a 500-hr Certified Shambhava Yoga Teacher, a Certified Prenatal Yoga Instructor and a Licensed Massage and Bodywork Therapist (LMBT# 7344) at Elements Spa.
-She has practiced yoga since 1997 and has taught since 2003.
+She has practiced yoga since 1997 and has taught since 2003, certiried by the Shambhava School of Yoga from Shoshoni Yoga Retreat in Colorado..
 At age 4, Kamala began her exploration of the mind-body connection with ballet and gymnastics until transitioning into yoga as a freshman in college.
 Her studies led her to the Himalayas of Nepal to study mountain ecology and sustainability and there she fell in love with the eastern spiritual traditions.
-After returning from Nepal, she studied with a siddha yogi near her hometown of Pensacola, FL.
-In the winter of 2003, Kamala received her Yoga Teacher Certification in the Shambhava School of Yoga from Shoshoni Yoga Retreat in CO.
 Kamala’s classes are an experience of classical Hatha, including postures, breathing techniques, concentration, sense withdrawal, meditation, chanting and are interwoven with the words of her teachers.
 When Kamala is not in the studio or the spa, you can find her hiking, running, or biking the trails of Pisgah National Forest.

 Sue Churchill’s personal yoga practice has helped her through difficult times and has become her passion!
 She completed her yoga teacher training in Connecticut, where she also earned her Yoga For Cancer certification.
 While in Connecticut, Sue taught all over the place: at a high school, churches, private homes, cancer centers, a pilates studio, a yoga spot, and a prison, her personal favorite.
 As a teacher, she focuses on breathwork and on strengthening the body-mind-soul connection.
 Making physical connections and adjustments are crucial elements of her class.
 Her teaching style tends to be one of strength and movement combined with mindful rest.